How to use footnotes and endnotes

 This means that if you want to cite a source, you add a superscript number at the end of the sentence that includes the information from this source.

-This number corresponds to a footnote citation, where you include information such as the author, title of work, date, etc. What you include depends on the citation style.
+This number corresponds to a footnote or endnote citation, where you include information such as the author, title of work, date, etc. What you include depends on the citation style.

 1Courtney Gahan, What are footnotes and endnotes?
 Amsterdam: Scribbr, 2018.

 Citation styles using footnotes and endnotes

 Your supervisor will be able to tell you which citation style you should be using.
 It is crucial to use your citation style correctly in order to avoid plagiarism.
 Plagiarism has serious consequences.

 Even if your citation style uses parenthetical citation instead of footnotes, you might choose to include footnotes to provide the reader with supplementary information..